stratisproject/BlockchainProgramming/key_generation/key_generation.md

 You have to share only one address with the world (called **StealthAddress**), without leaking any privacy.

-Let’s remind us that if you share one **BitcoinAddress** with everybody, then all can see your balance by consulting the blockchain… That’s not the case with a **StealthAddress**.
+Let’s remind ourselves that if you share one **StratisAddress** with everybody, then all can see your balance by consulting the blockchain… That’s not the case with a **StealthAddress**.

-This is a real shame it was labeled as **dark** since it solves partially the important problem of privacy leaking caused by the pseudo-anonymity of Bitcoin.
+Its a real shame that it was labeled as **dark** since it solves partially the important problem of privacy leaking caused by the pseudo-anonymity of Stratis.
 A better name would have been: **One Address**.

 In Dark Wallet terminology, here are the different actors: